karann0077/codEase/README.md

 ## 🚀 What is DevPilot?

-DevPilot is a full-stack AI-powered developer tool that solves three problems developers face daily:
+DevPilot is a full stack AI powered developer tool that solves three problems developers face daily:

-- 📄 **Code is hard to understand** → Auto-generate README-style docs, flowcharts, and commented code
+- 📄 **Code is hard to understand** → Auto-generate README style docs, flowcharts, and commented code
 - 🐛 **Bugs take too long to find** → AI root cause analysis with fixed code in seconds
-- 💬 **Documentation never gets written** → RAG-based chat grounded in your actual codebase
+- 💬 **Documentation never gets written** → RAG based chat grounded in your actual codebase

 Built with **Groq LLM** (free tier), **FAISS vector search**, and **fastembed** — runs 100% free.